pikulo-kama/photo-library/BUILD.md

 Ensure the following environment variables are set or mentioned \
 keys are manually replaced with correct values.

-Backend - `src/main/resources/application.yml`
+Backend - `src/main/resources/application.yml` \
-Fronted - `src/main/web/src/constants.js`
+Frontend - `src/main/web/src/constants.js`

 Note `GOOGLE_APPLICATION_CREDENTIALS` should be defined as environment variable.